KyleJonesWinsted/suitecloud-unit-testing-stubs/README.md

 ## Usage

 These stubs are organized slightly differently than the stubs included with the [@oracle/suitecloud-unit-testing](https://www.npmjs.com/package/@oracle/suitecloud-unit-testing) package.
 Instead of separating each Object type into its own importable file, Object constructors can be accessed as members of the parent module.
-This way, multiple Objects of the same type can be mocked will different properties and mock return values.
+This reduces the number of imports required and also allows multiple Objects of the same type to be mocked with different properties and mock return values.

 For example: